Looking for a simple way to create a WordPress Mega Menu using Gutenberg?

 - Select the Header section.

-- Choose your header type to be Normal, Sticky, or Normal + Sticky.
+- Choose your header type as Normal, Sticky, or Normal + Sticky.

 - Toggle On/Off the Transparent Header option.